Ben-Ortiz/ChessBoardGame/README.md

 # ChessBoardGame
-A chess game made with Java
+A chess game made with Java complete with GUI